PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

 showTitle: true
 ---

-The [blog](/blog) is for telling PostHog stories and updates to attract new people to PostHog and engage with our users.
+The [blog](/blog) is for telling PostHog stories and updates around our product positioning.

-## Audience

-We write for developers and technical founders interested in:

-- product validation and growth
-- open source, privacy and security

 Accessible content with jokes, memes and gifs have done well.